Generalizing matrix representations to fully heterochronous ranked tree shapes: Introduction

-In this paper, we extend the previous \textbf{F}-matrix characterization to fully heterochronous ranked tree shapes and prove theorems on matrix construction.
-Going further, we provide a method to iteratively build all \textbf{F}-matrices one entry at a time.
+In this paper, we extend the previous \textbf{F}-matrix characterization to fully heterochronous ranked tree shapes and additionally prove theorems for matrix construction.
+Taking this further, we provide a method to iteratively construct all \textbf{F}-matrices one entry at a time.
 This extends previous work in two ways.
 First, in \citep{Kim2020-ip}, the authors proposed a bijective \textbf{F}-matrix encoding of ranked tree shapes (isochronous and heterochronous) to define a distance on the space via matrix norms.
 This defined \textbf{F}-matrices by the ranked tree shapes that they encode, while the set of matrices comprising \textbf{F}-matrices was explicitly identified for isochronous ranked tree shapes only \citep{Samyak2024-yo}; we restate the latter result as Theorem \ref{theorem.isochronous_f_matrix_tree}.
 Second, an iterative construction was noted for the isochronous case, but it was not explicitly stated nor was its correctness proved.
-In both the isochronous and heterochronous case, \textbf{F}-matrices are classified by their entries satisfying a number of simple linear inequalities.
-The iterative construction is a method to solve the linear inequalities without the need for back-substitution.
+As we will show, in both the isochronous and heterochronous case, \textbf{F}-matrices are classified by their entries satisfying a number of simple linear inequalities.
+The proposed iterative matrix construction is a method to solve the linear inequalities without the need for back-substitution.
 This construction also yields an explicit enumeration of all \textbf{F}-matrices, and as such all fully heterochronous ranked tree shapes.
+Additionally, this construction facilitates the definition of novel probabilistic models.